Integralist/Blog-Posts/JavaScript 101.md

 ##Introduction

-I've written this *very* brief guide to JavaScript just as an aid for people new to the language and who need a basic starting point to see what the syntax looks like and some aspects of the language.
+I've written this *very* brief guide to JavaScript just as an aid for people new to the language and who need a basic starting point to see what the syntax looks like and to get a feeling for some of its features.

-This article's purpose is to give users a glimpse of the JavaScript environment and to hopefully spur them onto further reading/learning.
+This article's main purpose is to give readers new to the language a glimpse of the JavaScript environment and to hopefully spur them onto further reading/learning.

 ##What is JavaScript